intel/pepc/docs/pepc-pstates.rst

 **--frequencies**
    List CPU frequencies supported by the Linux kernel for '--min-freq' and '--max-freq' options.
-   The 'sysfs' mechanism reads '/sys/devices/system/cpu/cpufreq/policy<NUMBER>/scaling_available_frequencies'.
-The 'doc' mechanism assumes all frequencies from '--min-freq-limit' to '--max-freq-limit' are available with a step equal to '--bus-clock'.
+   If '/sys/devices/system/cpu/cpufreq/policy<NUMBER>/scaling_available_frequencies' is available (usually the case with the 'acpi_cpufreq' driver), retrieve the data from there.
+Otherwise, in case of an Intel platform, assume that all frequencies from '--min-freq-limit' to '--max-freq-limit' are available with a step equal to '--bus-clock'.

 **--base-freq**
    Retrieve the base CPU frequency, also known as the "guaranteed frequency," HFM (High Frequency